The Real Estate Market in Penang

 MM2H Focus

-The LRT (Light Rail Transit) Effect
+The LRT effect (Light Rail Transit)

-Where to Invest in Penang?
-2026 Hotspots
+Where to invest in Penang?
+The 2026 hotspots

 1. Jalan Macalister & George Town

-- Proximity to world-renowned hospitals.
+- Close to world-renowned hospitals.

-- Strong rental demand for digital nomads.
+- Strong rental demand from digital nomads.

-2. Batu Kawan: The Industrial Future
+2. Batu Kawan: the industrial future

 Learn more about Seberang Perai →3.
 Tanjung Tokong & Seri Tanjung Pinang

-Rental Yield Simulator - Penang
+Rental Yield Calculator - Penang

 A solid investment for the current market.

-✘ What is prohibited
+✘ What is not allowed

 - Airbnb rentals in "Residential Title" apartments.

-- Operations without MBPP/MBSP permits.
+- Operating without an MBPP/MBSP permit.

-- Noise nuisances in family areas.
+- Noise nuisance in family-oriented areas.

 ✔ What is possible

-- Investing in commercial-titled "Serviced Apartments."
+- Investing in "Serviced Apartments" with commercial status.

 - Mixed-use projects (SOHO/SOVO).

-The Mainland (Simpang Ampat)
+The mainland (Simpang Ampat)

-Bayan Lepas (South of the island)
+Bayan Lepas (south of the island)

 Renovation in George Town